kigero/rules_haxe/README.md

 haxe executable will be used to locate the source code.
 This directory can also be overridden by passing the `HAXE_HOME` environment variable via an `action_env` parameter.

+# Haxelibs

+Dependent haxelibs can be a bit tricky at times.

+-   To avoid multiple installations of the same version of a haxelib, a locking mechanism is used.
+If a haxelib install fails, the next time the process is run you will encounter a timeout period; after this period, the lock will be cleared and the install can be tried again.
+The lock may also be manually cleared by removing the directory at `bazel-projectname/external/haxe_os_cpu/haxelib_install.sh.lib`.
+-   If there are errors when changing versions, a `bazel clean` should handle the issue.

 # Targets

 The targets that are currently actively supported are listed below; other targets may work.